 - Start NOW.
 Don't wait.
-Time is critical. - Start small, if necessary.
-Even small contributions can make a big difference given enough time and the right kind of investment. - Save regularly.
-Make saving for retirement a habit. - Be realistic about investment returns.
-Never assume that a year or two of high market returns (or market declines) will continue indefinitely. - Roll over retirement account money if you change jobs. - Don't dip into retirement savings.
+Time is critical - Start small, if necessary.
+Even small contributions can make a big difference given enough time and the right kind of investments - Save regularly.
+Make saving for retirement a habit - Roll over retirement account money if you change jobs - Don't dip into retirement savings